jubishop/artisanal/source/articles/using-erb-with-jekyll.html.md

 </nav>
 ```

 This is not, on the face of it, much prettier.
-In order to really make headway, we'd want to pull in [Padrino](http://padrinorb.com) to support helpers like `link_to`.
+In order to really make headway, we'd want to pull in [Padrino](http://padrinorb.com) to enable helpers like `link_to`.

 This is, in general, a bad idea, because **the function `render_liquid` is not part of any interface contract between Jekyll and its users**.
 The function could be changed out from under us at any time, breaking our modification.
 A hack like this might be justified if you're already deeply entrenched into Jekyll with a well established project that needs Erb support.